Is There Life After Exchange?

 Let's list again those functions that we have, based, respectively, on this rule.

 Regarding user accounts.
-In order to do this, it is necessary to make a number of efforts, in this case, fill in the e-mail field for each participant of the mail server.
+In order to do this, it is necessary to take a number of efforts, in this case, to fill in the e-mail field for each participant of the mail server.
 Can this be done automatically?
 Yes, of course, it is done on the directory server side.
 One more point.
-As is known, TEGU does not synchronize directory server data.
-This is a fundamental function, it is a security function, it is related to the fact that TEGU in the worst case cannot compromise anyone's account.
+As you know, TEGU does not synchronize directory server data.
+This function is fundamental, this function is security-related, it is related to the fact that TEGU, in the worst case, cannot compromise anyone's account.
 Thus, the integration of the directory server is one-sided.
 And very often they require functions, for example, to help the mail program, to change the user password.
 Colleagues, this is impossible, we assume that all passwords are stored on the directory server, TEGU cannot change any passwords on the directory server side.

 That's the limitation.
 Nevertheless, is it possible to migrate user accounts?
 Yes, it is possible.
 Is coexistence possible?
 Coexistence is when both the old mail server, as in the case of Exchange, and the new mail server, in our case TEGU, work simultaneously as one single mail system.
 Is their coexistence possible?
 Yes, in this case it is possible.